PoCInnovation/Workshops/software/14.Vercel/README.md

 Push your work and share your `website url` to your friends, so they can be impressed by your skills :rocket:

-## Step 5 - Look posts
+## Step 5 - View posts in your browser

-It's time to retrieve your posts and share it with the rest of the world.
+It's time to retrieve your posts and share them with the rest of the world.

 To do it, you know the recipe, just create a new component named `Posts` and a `stylesheet` named `Posts.module.css`.

 You will also need to fetch your data from your API.
 This [documentation](https://nextjs.org/docs/basic-features/data-fetching) can help you to do it.

-> :bulb: To fetch your **properties**, you should use [axios](https://www.npmjs.com/package/axios) and that [example](https://github.com/vercel/next.js/blob/canary/examples/with-custom-reverse-proxy/pages/index.js#L5).
+> :bulb: To fetch your **properties**, you should use [axios](https://www.npmjs.com/package/axios)

-> :bulb: Thanks NextJS integration, you don't need to care about [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+> :bulb: Thanks to the NextJS integration, you don't need to care about [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 Now you can publish your beautiful blog online and share it with your friends !

 ## Further steps

-Now that you got the list of your posts.
-You should add a new `button` that will trigger a forms to add component.
+Now that you got the list of your posts, you should add a new `button` that will trigger a form to add a post.

-You could also provide a little red cross that will delete the note when you click on it.
+You could also provide a little red cross that will delete the post when you click on it.
 It's up to you to customize your blog.

 ## Bonus

-You are now an expert of deployment as a service.
+You are now an expert of Deployment as a Service.
 Why don't you try other websites like [Netlify](https://www.netlify.com/).

 Deploy a new website in this platform, it's really easy.

-Here's steps to deploy on Netlify :
+Here are the steps to deploy on Netlify :
 - Create a git repository
 - Sign-in on [Netlify](https://www.netlify.com/)
 - Go to `New site from Git`